pgrimaud/action-shopify/README.md

-# Publish Shopify theme for GitHub Actions
+# Deploy Shopify theme for GitHub Actions

 This GitHub action is part of a list of my Actions : https://github.com/pgrimaud/actions.